-Ya gotta love a recipe that doesn’t require any ingredients or complicated preparation.
-Every now and then it’s just nice to have something simple that still delivers the delicious.
+Ya gotta love a recipe that doesn’t require many ingredients or complicated preparation.
+Every now and then it’s just nice to have something simple that still delivers delicious flavor.
 I mean, the toughest part of this pressure cooker chicken and rice is trying to remove the whole chicken from the pressure cooker.
 Then just remove the meat from the bones while the rice cooks, and add it back.
 Anyone can do this!
 Anyone.

 And as Always… Please Pin & Share the Love!

 ★ Did you make this recipe?
 Please give it a star rating below!

 Shredded chicken with perfect rice in delicious broth.

 - 2 cups basmati rice

 Place whole chicken in Instant Pot breast side up, then add water, salt, and 1 teaspoon of pepper.
 Lock lid, close vent, and set manual timer for 30 minutes on high pressure.

 Once cook time is complete, allow pressure to release naturally (will take about 30 minutes).
 Then remove chicken from pot to a separate bowl.
 Be careful because it might be falling apart, which is good!

 Add lemon juice and rice to broth, then mix well.
 Lock lid, close vent, and set manual timer for 4 minutes on low pressure.

 Meanwhile - remove all the meat from the bones and tear into medium-size pieces.
 Throw away all the skin and bones.